-- 1. Coverage under this General Permit - (a) This general permit covers only discharges of treated process wastewater associated with well drilling activities upon compliance with the applicable general permit requirements.
-Treated process wastewater covered by this general permit includes well drilling slurries, lubricating fluids wastewaters, and well purge wastewaters. - (b) This general permit covers all areas of the State except for discharges into natural freshwater lakes, saline lakes, and anchialine pools. - 2.
-Limitations on Coverage under this General Permit - (a) This general permit does not cover the following: - Discharges of treated process wastewater into a sanitary sewer system; - (2) Discharges of treated process wastewater which initially enter separate storm water drainage systems, unless a permit, license, or equivalent written approval is granted by the owner(s) of the drainage system(s) allowing the subject discharge to enter their drainage system(s); except if the permittee is the owner of the drainage system; and
+- 1. Coverage under this General Permit - (a) This general permit covers discharges of circulation water from decorative ponds or tanks containing fish or other aquatic species, not including mammals.
+This general permit also covers discharges of circulation water from decorative ponds or tanks that do not contain fish or other aquatic species provided that the discharge complies with chapter 11-54 titled "Water Quality Standards." - (b) This general permit covers all areas of the State except for natural freshwater lakes, saline lakes, and anchialine pools. - 2.
+Limitations on Coverage Under the General Permit - (a) This general permit does not cover the following: - Discharges of circulation water from decorative ponds or tanks into a sanitary sewer system; - (2) Discharges of circulation water from decorative ponds or tanks which initially enter separate storm water drainage systems, unless a permit, license, or equivalent written approval is granted by the owner(s) of the drainage system(s) allowing the subject discharge to enter their drainage system(s) except if the permittee is the owner of the drainage system; and